harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-apply-step.md

 This feature requires Harness Delegate version 81202.
 This feature is available only to paid customers.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

 You can use an AWS Connector to have the terraform plan and apply step assume a role to perform the provisioning of infrastructure.
 It's an optional configuration that takes in AWS Connector, a Region and a Role ARN.
-The Terraform step will use these parameters to authenticate with the aws account targetted for infrastructure provisioning.
+The Terraform step will use these parameters to authenticate with the aws account targeted for infrastructure provisioning.

+By default, the AWS assume role session duration is 900 seconds.
+In order to increase the AWS role session duration, it has been introduced a built-in Environment Variable `HARNESS_AWS_ASSUME_ROLE_DURATION`, which can be used to override assume role session duration. `HARNESS_AWS_ASSUME_ROLE_DURATION` is designed to be used in Terraform Steps in environment variable section, the value have to be set in seconds.
+This new env var requires Harness Delegate version 827xx.

 When configured the optional configuration for AWS Connector these fields can be passed as a fixed value, runtime input, or an expression